atuttle/blog-archive-/_posts/2015-11-17-three-reasons-we-went-solar-and-you-should-too.md

 ![Our solar production vs power consumption for Nov 16th](/assets/images/posts/2015/solar-usage.png)

-Here, then, are the very first three reasons that come to mind that I wanted to go solar, and you should too:
+Here, then, are the very first three reasons that come to mind when asked why I wanted to go solar, and you should too:

 ## 1: It's good for the planet!